19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 ### Protection of members of Court or Appeal Board, etc.

-56B\.—(1) A member of the Court or an Appeal Board, or the registrar or deputy registrar of the Court, shall not be liable to be sued for any act done by him in the discharge of his judicial duty, whether or not within the limits of his jurisdiction, if he at the time in good faith believed himself to have jurisdiction to do or order the act complained of.
+56B\.—(1) A member of the Court or an Appeal Board, or the registrar or a deputy registrar of the Court, shall not be liable to be sued for any act done by him in the discharge of his judicial duty, whether or not within the limits of his jurisdiction, if he at the time in good faith believed himself to have jurisdiction to do or order the act complained of.

 [20/99; 29/2008]

+[Act 33 of 2017 wef 01/10/2017]

-(2) No officer of the Court or any other person expressly authorised by the Court charged with the duty of executing any writ, summons, warrant, order, notice or other mandatory process of the Court shall be liable to be sued for the execution of or attempting to execute the writ, summons, warrant, order, notice or other mandatory process, or in respect of any damage caused to any property in effecting or attempting to effect execution, unless he knowingly acted in excess of the authority conferred upon him by the writ, summons, warrant, order, notice or other mandatory process.
+(2) An officer of the Court or an Appeal Board, or any other person expressly authorised by the Court or Appeal Board, charged with the duty of executing any writ, summons, warrant, order, notice or other mandatory process of the Court or Appeal Board, as the case may be, is not liable to be sued for the execution of or attempting to execute the writ, summons, warrant, order, notice or other mandatory process, or in respect of any damage caused to any property in effecting or attempting to effect execution, unless he knowingly acted in excess of the authority conferred upon him by the writ, summons, warrant, order, notice or other mandatory process.

 [20/99]

+[Act 33 of 2017 wef 01/10/2017]

 (3) The officer or other person referred to in subsection (2) shall not be deemed to have acted knowingly in excess of his authority merely by reason of the existence of a dispute as to the ownership of any property seized under any writ or order of execution.